albicallegari/portfolio/README.md

 # Alberto's Portfolio
 Just me while having fun making some stuff
+## About Alberto
+just some info about me and my job role.
+## Code
+a collections of code snippets
+## Bloodsucker
+Bloodsucker is a logo I created in 2015 and it's accompanying me everywhere.
+I've created t-shirts, hats, stickers, NFTs... a lot of stuff!
+It's not a real e-commerce but it would like to become one, a tiny online shop not for profit but to integrate and test new web technologies in the e-commerce field.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and react 18.2.0.